Oklahoma FAQ's

 Q: Which state agency is in charge of cannabis licensing in Oklahoma?

 A: The Oklahoma Medical Marijuana Authority (OMMA) is responsible for reviewing and approving cannabis licenses.
+OMMA also ensures that businesses are compliant with state cannabis laws, including security, tracking and product safety.
 Once a license is granted, it must be registered with the Oklahoma Bureau of Narcotics and Dangerous Drugs Control (OBNDD).

 Q: How much does a cannabis business license cost in Oklahoma?